-Week Date Readings & Assignments 1 Aug.
-24 Introduction Introduction to course.
-1 Aug.
-26 (Re)read all of The Great Gatsby (about 189 pages in most editions) by this date.
-2 Aug.
-31 Textual Criticism Criticism Since Ancient Times Read Matthew Bruccoli's "The Text of The Great Gatsby " (4 pages in reader) and Wofford's 15-19 and Wofford's "A Critical History of Hamlet " (181-207).
+Week Date Readings & Assignments 1 February 1 Introduction to course.
+Introduction (Re)read first half of The Great Gatsby by this date.
+1 February 3 Have The Great Gatsby (about 189 pages in most editions) completed by this date.
+2 February 8 Textual Criticism Criticism Since Ancient Times Read Matthew Bruccoli's "The Text of The Great Gatsby " (4 pages in reader) and Wofford's 15-19 and Wofford's "A Critical History of Hamlet " (181-207).
 Receive assignments for paper 1.
-(Re)read first two acts of Hamlet .
-2 Sept.
-2 Have all of Shakespeare's Hamlet (27-178 in Wofford) completed.
-3 Sept.
-7 Labor Day 3 Sept.
-9 Rhetorical Criticism Read excerpt from Aristotle's Poetics and Wayne Booth's The Rhetoric of Fiction , "Types of Narration" (about 32 pages/16 reader pages) and "Nick Carraway as an Unreliable Narrator."
-4 Sept.
-14 Review Presentations CLO 3 & 4 assessed 1-page review of (an individually assigned) essay on Hamlet (Formal paper #1) due.
+(Re)read first three acts of Hamlet .
+2 February 10 Rhetorical Criticism Read excerpt from Aristotle's Poetics , Wayne Booth's The Rhetoric of Fiction , "Types of Narration" (about 32 pages/16 reader pages), and "Nick Carraway as an Unreliable Narrator."
+Finish rereading last two acts of Shakespeare's Hamlet (27-178 in Wofford) completed.
+3 February 15 Review 1-page review of (an individually assigned) essay on Hamlet (Formal paper #1) due.
 Student presentations of their summaries/evaluations.
-4 Sept.
-16 Continuation of student oral presentations of their paper 1 assignment.
+Presentations CLO 3 & 4 assessed 3 February 17 Continuation of student oral presentations of their paper 1 assignment.
 Read Cleanth Brooks' "Language of Paradox" (14 pages, in reader).
 Intro to close reading.
-5 Sept.
-21 New Criticism Read chapter 5 of Tyson, "New Criticism" (129-160) and James Joyce's "Araby" (in reader).
-5 Sept.
-23 CLO 1 & 2 assessed Read "The Dead" by Joyce (21-59).
+4 February 22 New Criticism Read chapter 5 of Tyson, "New Criticism" (129-160) and James Joyce's "Araby" (in reader).
+4 February 24 CLO 1 & 2 assessed Read "The Dead" by Joyce (21-59).
 (Inf. #1, application of New Criticism or rhetorical criticism due).
 In-class workshop on applying New Criticism.
-6 Sept.
-28 Structuralism and Narratology Read chapter 7, "Structuralist Criticism," in Tyson (198-234), Gerard Genette, "Structuralism and Literary Criticism" (20 pages in reader), and Umberto Eco's "Casablanca: Cult Movies and Intertextual Collage" (11 in reader).
-6 Sept.
-30 Read Helena Viramontes' "Cariboo Café" (15 pages) and Yasunari Kawabata, "The Rainy Station.".
+5 February 29 Structuralism and Narratology Read chapter 7, "Structuralist Criticism," in Tyson (198-234), Gerard Genette, "Structuralism and Literary Criticism" (20 pages in reader), and Umberto Eco's "Casablanca: Cult Movies and Intertextual Collage" (11 in reader).
+5 March 2 Read Helena Viramontes' "Cariboo Café" (15 pages) and Yasunari Kawabata, "The Rainy Station."
 In-class workshop on applying Structuralism.
-Oct.
-1, 1 PM Thursday Highly recommended: great opportunity to meet one of our nation's best contemporary authors.
-Conversation with Chang-rae Lee at the Steinbeck Center, sponsored by the CLA